cleveland-metroparks/GIS-Update/README.md

 ## Tom
 ### P&D
 - Facilities DB: Zoo assessments have started, light support needed to date - SAME
-- Scheduling a time to go out to Big Met to map out the pin curbs along the cart path.
-I'll also check path widths and make sure the alignment we have is accurate.
+- Big Met: completed data collection at Big Met and generated a couple maps.
+Data collected created: pin curb alignment and counts, cart path centerlines, existing layouts for tee amenities for ADA consideration.
+Awaiting direction on what's needed for a bid book.
+- Looking to reboot the walk/bike-shed analysis for 2021.
+First step: update park access points and downloaded the latest ACS data to import into database

 ### Legal
-- Compiled a list of parcels at least partially within the carbon credit project area, cross-checked with RE database
-- Bradley Woods parcel/deed boundaries sent to Stephanie for review along with spreadsheet of properties within the carbon credit project area: COMPLETE
-- Land Protection GIS page: still need to migrate contours, link highway shields
+- 2020 Parcels are on Land Protection Server (LPS), going to push to all other pages before next meeting
+- Need to load completed interior park boundaries data to LPS with some data joined from the REDB (Bradley Woods and Huntington complete, working on Rocky River now)

 ### App
 - Ongoing trail/network updates, need to push an update to production server for routing network (primarily to add West Creek mountain bike trail w/the loops builder)
-- Created and uploaded new points dataset so all Attractions/location icons have information for click-events built into MapBox: not tested by Jeff yet
+- Click-events built into MapBox not tested yet by Jeff
-- App interviews complete
+- To do: re-examine Attraction icons and switch to match entries of Activities table from ITS.
+Attractions having a unique category is deprecated (which is a very good thing).

 ### ADA
-- Finishing up the ADA update summary spreadsheet for Phase 1 in advance of next ADA meeting: meeting pushed back to October (ONGOING)
+- ADA Transition Plan: added year info to corrective actions and awaiting next steps for publication/communication on website
 - Compiled list of restrooms and graded the level of accessibility: Accessible, Mostly Accessible, Somewhat Accessible, Not Accessible.
-Sent to Sean for review.
+Awaiting final feedback from ADA Champions and will send a report to Greg.

 ### Marketing
-- Pathfinder feedback is closed
-- Pulling together an estimate for mailings through the Winter of 2020-21 for the deer management program - complete
+- Pathfinder - updated (10/29): last call for feedback, looking good.

-### NR
+### Maps
-- Need to prepare mailing for portion of Mill Stream run for deer management program - complete
-- A couple map requests in progress, waiting on feedback
+- NR: request for Oak Wilt maps completed for First Energy
+- ITS: created set of Zoo wifi maps
+- Trails: created a new set of NC trail maps for Ralph without labels
+- Trails: request for Hinckley Trail Signage maps using Fulcrum data - outstanding
+- Parking estimate for temporary Rivergate overflow lot

 ### Outside request
-- ODNR is using our trails data in a portal they are developing for the public to locate trails throughout the state.
-I'm going to translate our data as best as possible into ODNR format to ensure CM trails are represented as accurately as possible.
+- Translating trails inventory into ODNR format: at least 2/3 complete

 ## Brandon